hibbitts-design/hibbitts-design-org-blog/posts/2017-08-24-a-few-thoughts-about-the-new-open-publishing-space-package/post.md

 metadata:
     'twitter:card' : summary
     'twitter:site' : @hibbittsdesign
-    'twitter:title' : A Few More Thoughts About... the New Grav Open Publishing Space Package 'twitter:description' : A list of highlights about the new Grav CMS Open Publishing Space package.
+    'twitter:title' : A Few Thoughts About... the New Grav Open Publishing Space Package 'twitter:description' : A list of highlights about the new Grav CMS Open Publishing Space package.
     'twitter:image': 'http://hibbittsdesign.org/blog/posts/2017-08-24-a-few-thoughts-about-the-new-open-publishing-space-package/screenshot.jpg'
 ---